By Jay Ellis (as told to the Story Team)

 At that point he got right up in my face, nose to nose, and he said, “What makes you bigger than God?
 Why can’t you forgive yourself then?”

 It was like a gut punch.
 That really got me thinking.
 Bubba sent me off with a Life Recovery Bible and reading assignments.
-That exchange was a life-changing moment because I saw the power of grace, and God’s forgiveness, no matter what I’d done.
-And that was when I started to seek out more than just the God I knew from Alcoholics Anonymous.
+That exchange made me understand God’s forgiveness in a completely different way than I’d ever known.

 The first day I stepped into Clear Creek Community Church, the very first words out of Bruce Wesley’s mouth were, “If you want to know God’s will, you’ve got to know God’s Word.”